 This shoe has an 8mm heel to the toe drop.
-Runners seeking a lower drop can remove the sockliner which will result in a 4mm drop shoe. shoes with Low drop are liked by many athletes because it assists with more soft landings and well improved form.
-The shoe will not fit quite as well with sockliner removed so runners may need to experiment with thicker socks or lacing the shoe differently to get a tight fit.
+Runners seeking a lower drop can remove the sockliner which will result in a 4mm drop shoe.
+Shoes with a low drop are liked by many athletes because it assists with softer landings and well-improved form.
+The shoe will not fit quite as well with the sockliner removed so runners may need to experiment with thicker socks or lacing the shoe differently to get a tight fit.

 - GOImpulse traction technology